sergeevpasha/laravel-dellin/README.md

 'prefix'     => 'dellin',
 'middleware' => ['web']
 </pre>
 If you only need to use DellinClient, you may completely skip this configuration.
-Otherwise you can use default options and specify some data in .env file:
+Otherwise, you can use default options and specify some data in .env file:
 * DELLIN_KEY
 * DELLIN_LOGIN
 * DELLIN_PASSWORD